SlithyMatt/x16-assembly-tutorial/README.md

 now are the following lessons:

 - Lesson 1: The Basics [2nd Edition now available!]
-- Lesson 2: Addressing Modes
+- Lesson 2: Addressing Modes [2nd Edition now available!]
 - Lesson 3: Branching and Subroutines
 - Lesson 4: Arithmetic and Logic
 - Lesson 5: The Stack